 WHAT YOU SHOULD KNOW:

-- You are unable to hear as well as you could before having the MRI.
+- You are not able to hear as well as you could before the MRI.

 - You have a medical device that has stopped working or is not working as it did before the MRI.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.